nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 chart analyst is that of calling attention to a situation, of putting him on the alert as to its potentialities.

-##### Gaps in the Averages

-Gaps appear also in nearly all Averages but, for obvious reasons, with rather less frequency than in the charts of individual issues.
-While it is not necessary for all of the stocks composing an average to make a gap simultaneously in

 ![fig-134](./img/fig-134.png)
 **FIGURE 134.** This looked like an Island in “PA,” but the second gap was actually